Lukasjai/WebEngineering_ExtendedCodingPlaygrounds/README.md

 # WebEngineering_ExtendedCodingPlaygrounds

 This project includes a React frontend application and an Express.js backend, both running in Docker containers.
-The goal is to fetch dynamic data from the Wikipedia API and display local images and audio files correctly.
 The backend is locatd in th folder bckend, the fronend is situated in the root folder of the project.
 ---